top of page

 Glastonbury has a growing influx of visitors throughout the year, perhaps best characterised as

 seekers and pilgrims rather than mere tourists.
 They now provide the basis of the town’s economy, yet the majority of the distinctive independent shops in the flourishing High Street continue to import their wares from outside the area.
-The focus of this year’s residency will be on empowering local people to see themselves as makers, training them in new craft skills and offering continued support beyond the residency to develop as professional artists.
+The focus of the 2024 residency was on empowering local people to see themselves as makers, training them in new craft skills and offering continued support beyond the residency to develop as professional artists.

 Over a century ago, William Morris wrote that ‘We are living in an epoch where there is combat